Warning Signs Your Dog Has a Broken Tail or Limber Tail Syndrome

 Another possible scenario is that your dog’s tail might be dislocated or broken.
 A dislocation happens when the vertebrae separate.
 A break is the result of a fracture in the vertebrate.
 A tail break or dislocation can happen for many reasons, including falling on it, an accident, getting slammed in a door, or being pulled.
 It’s important to know that a tail injury could mean your dog is in tremendous pain.

 The severity of your dog’s broken tail depends on where the break is.
 The injury will likely heal on its own if the fracture is at the tip, for example, but injuries get worse the closer they are to the base.
 A veterinarian may try to reset the tail while the break is fresh, but often the only thing they can do is help with pain management.
 Your dog must go to a vet, though.
 Otherwise, any kink or bend in the tail will likely be permanent.
+It is crucial to allow his or her tail to heal properly with adequate rest and proper care to prevent re-injury.

 Preventing tail damage